 The law provides an income tax credit for fuels containing biodiesel.
 It is the sum of three credits.
 The biodiesel blender credit is $1.00 per gallon for biodiesel mixed with diesel fuel.
 It applies to any blended biodiesel, whether of domestic origin or imported.
 The biodiesel credit is $1.00 for each gallon of pure biodiesel.
 The small agri-biodiesel producer credit is an additional credit of 10 cents per gallon for up to 15 million gallons when agro-biodiesel production capacity does not exceed 60 million gallons per year.
 These incentives are in effect through 2016.

 The law also provides a biodiesel excise tax credit that can be taken against the taxpayer’s fuel tax liability.
-The credit is $1.00 per gallon through 2016.
+The credit was $1.00 per gallon through 2016.

 Second Generation Biofuel Producer Tax Credit

 Second generation biofuel come from cellulosic biomass, for example woody crops and agricultural residues or waste.
-The law provides a tax credit of $1.01 per gallon of fuel produced in the United Sates through 2016.
+The expired law provided for a tax credit of $1.01 per gallon of fuel produced in the United Sates through 2016.

 Alternative Fuel Vehicle Property

 Qualified refueling property includes fuel pumps that sell E85 ethanol and fuels containing at least 20 percent biodiesel.
-The law provides a 30 percent credit up to $30,000 for the cost of installing qualified clean-fuel pumps through 2016.
+The expired law provided a 30 percent credit up to $30,000 for the cost of installing qualified clean-fuel pumps through 2016.